munificent/craftinginterpreters/book/closures.md

 globalTwo();
 ```

 The code is convoluted because Lox has no collection types.
-Our clox
-implementation doesn't even have objects yet.
-The important part is that the
+The important part
-`main()` function does two iterations of a for loop.
-Each time through the loop,
+is that the `main()` function does two iterations of a for loop.
+Each time
-it creates a closure that captures the loop variable.
-It stores the first
+through the loop, it creates a closure that captures the loop variable.
+It
-closure in `globalOne` and the second in `globalTwo`.
+stores the first closure in `globalOne` and the second in `globalTwo`.

 There are definitely two different closures.
 Do they close over two different
 variables?
 Is there only one `a` for the entire duration of the loop, or does